Norman-Zvenyika/FileShare/README.md

 The maximum grade for this cut is a **`A (93%)`**.

 - Q1-1.
-The server will start, bind a socket to a port, and listen for a connection.
+The server will start, bind a socket to a port, and listen for a connection. [citation: unix sockest][7] [citation: split arguments function][6]
 - When an connection is established, it will attempt to read a message from the client.
-The message will either be a `File` message or a `Request` message.
+The message will either be a `File` message or a `Request` message. [citation: unix sockest][7]
 - The server will service the message in the following steps:
   - Q1-2.
-Read the message to a buffer
+Read the message to a buffer [citation: read function from homework 6][4]
   - Q1-3.
-Decrypt the message
+Decrypt the message [citation: security function from homework 6][4]
-  - Q1-4 Deserialize the message to the appropriate struct, either a `File` or `Request`.
+  - Q1-4 Deserialize the message to the appropriate struct, either a `File` or `Request`. [citation: lib.cpp and pack109.hpp homework 6][4]
     - Q1-5.
-If the message is a `File`, then the server will save the file to disk in a folder called `received`.
+If the message is a `File`, then the server will save the file to disk in a folder called `received`. [citation: homework 6][4]
     - Q1-6.
-If the message is a `Request`, then the server will look for the requested file in the `received` folder.
+If the message is a `Request`, then the server will look for the requested file in the `received` folder. [citation: file exist function][5]
       - If the requested file does not exist, nothing will be sent back to the client.
       - Q1-7.
-If the file does exist it will be read into memory, serialized into a `File` message, encrypted, and sent to the client.
+If the file does exist it will be read into memory, serialized into a `File` message, encrypted, and sent to the client. [citation: lib.hpp and lib.cpp from homework 6][4]
     - After servicing this one message, the file server will exit.
     - If you want to send or request another file from the file server, you must restart the file server so it can service another request.